A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: DISTRIBUTED COORDINATION

 \subsection{Geometric Interpretation of Primal and Dual Variables}

 The dual variables have an interesting geometric interpretation.
-All these geometric meanings are obtained from the Karush–Kuhn–Tucker (KKT) conditions for problem \eqref{eq:distance_polytop_primal} and more details can be found in ~\cite{DAX2006}.
-As seen in \figref{fig:geometric_rep}, the top plots show the geometric representation of the primal formulation \eqref{eq:distance_polytop_primal} in which the optimal solutions are $\mathbf{x}^*$ and $\mathbf{y}^*$ and the distance is defined as the \emph{classical} Euclidean distance $\|\mathbf{x}^*-\mathbf{y}^*\|_2$ between the two sets.
+All these geometric meanings are obtained from the Karush–Kuhn–Tucker (KKT) conditions for problem \eqref{eq:pprimal} (more details can be found in ~\cite{DAX2006}).
+Since the primal problem is a convex function, the KKT condition is necessary and sufficient for the points to be primal and dual optimal.
+The derivation of the KKT conditions upon which the geometric interpretations are obtained are provided in the Appendix.
+As seen in \figref{fig:geometric_rep}, the top plots show the geometric representation of the primal formulation \eqref{eq:pprimal} in which the optimal solutions are $\mathbf{x}^*$ and $\mathbf{y}^*$ and the distance is defined as the \emph{classical} Euclidean distance $\|\mathbf{x}^*-\mathbf{y}^*\|_2$ between the two sets.
 The bottom plots show the equivalent dual formulation \eqref{eq:dual} in which the optimal solutions are $\mathbf{s}^*$, $\boldsymbol{\lambda}_{12}^*$ and $\boldsymbol{\lambda}_{21}^*$ and the same distance between the two polytopic sets is defined as $-{\mathbf{b}_{1}}^{\top} \boldsymbol{\lambda}_{12}^* - {\mathbf{b}_{2}}^{\top} \boldsymbol{\lambda}_{21}^*$.
-As \figref{fig:geometric_rep}(e) depicts, the separating hyperplane between the two polytopic sets is always perpendicular to the minimum distance.
-Therefore $\mathbf{s}^*$, which is the normal vector of the separating hyperplane, is always parallel to the minimum distance.
-The normal vector $\mathbf{s}^*$ plays the role of the consensus variable between the robots.
-As discussed earlier, the vector $\mathbf{s}^*$ is shared between each pair of robots according to \eqref{eq:dual}, so $\mathbf{s}_{ij} = \mathbf{s}_{ji}$.
-Furthermore, in \figref{fig:geometric_rep}(f), the green lines show the two supporting hyperplanes which are parallel to the separating hyperplane.
+As \figref{fig:geometric_rep}(e) depicts, separating the hyperplane between the two polytopic sets is always perpendicular to the minimum distance.
+Therefore $\mathbf{s}^*$, which is the normal vector of a separating hyperplane, is always parallel to the minimum distance.
+The normal vector $\mathbf{s}^*$ plays the role of the consensus variable between the vehicles.
+As discussed earlier, the vector $\mathbf{s}^*$ is shared between each pair of vehicles according to \eqref{eq:dual}, so $\mathbf{s}_{ij} = \mathbf{s}_{ji}$.
+Furthermore, in \figref{fig:geometric_rep}(f), the green lines show two supporting hyperplanes which are parallel to the separating hyperplane.
 The hyperplane $\mathbf{s}^*{^{\top}}\mathbf{x} = -\mathbf{b}_1^{\top} \boldsymbol{\lambda}^*_{12}$ supports the set $\mathbf{x}$ or $(\mathcal{P}_1)$ at the point $\mathbf{x}^*$.
 Similarly the hyperplane $\mathbf{s}^*{^{\top}}\mathbf{y} = \mathbf{b}_2^{\top} \boldsymbol{\lambda}^*_{21}$ supports the set $\mathbf{y}$ or $(\mathcal{P}_2)$ at the point $\mathbf{y}^*$.
-On the other hand, the primal \eqref{eq:distance_polytop_primal} and dual \eqref{eq:dual} problems are convex and the Slater's condition is satisfied, so the strong duality holds \cite{BoydBook2004}.
-Therefore, finding the shortest distance between two polytopic sets (primal problem \eqref{eq:distance_polytop_primal}) is equivalent to finding the maximal separation, which is the maximum distance between a pair of parallel hyperplanes that supports the two sets (dual problem \eqref{eq:dual}) as shown in \figref{fig:geometric_rep}(f).
+The primal \eqref{eq:pprimal} and dual \eqref{eq:dual} problems are convex and Slater's condition is satisfied, so the strong duality holds \cite{BoydBook2004}.
+Therefore, finding the shortest distance between two polytopic sets (primal problem \eqref{eq:pprimal}) is equivalent to finding the maximal separation, which is the maximum distance between a pair of parallel hyperplanes that supports the two sets (dual problem \eqref{eq:dual}) as shown in \figref{fig:geometric_rep}(f).